 Why you may want a Confluence alternative

 Before we jump into the alternatives for Confluence, let’s take a step back and consider why you might want to switch.
-It’s a big decisions and not one to be lightly made, so we’ve discussed some of the reasons you might consider switching.
+It’s a big decision and not one to be lightly made, so we’ve discussed some of the reasons you might consider switching.

 You switched to Slack from HipChat